GALLERY

 es: ESMALTE-BASE (b) Tipos de bases

-Tin oxide is the main ingredient for glazes-bases and is developed for its whiteness and opacity.
-There are many different types, made up with different formulas and textures, matte, semi-matte and crackle, etc that can be applied onto ware in different ways and that vitrify at different temperatures and all can be purchased ready-made.
+Tin oxide is the main ingredient of glazes-bases and is used for its whiteness and opacity.
+There are many different types of glaze-base, made up with different formulas and textures, matte, semi-matte and crackle, etc that can be applied onto ware in different ways and that vitrify at different temperatures and all can be purchased ready-made.
 When bought, it is in powder form, then mixed with water and laid over tiles, plates and jars that have been bisque fired.
 Application in both methods can be made by spraying, painting, burnishing, dipping, pouring, etc., depending on your desired results and the thickness of the glaze is determined by the amount of water added and needed.
 A glaze that has an off-white tone helps to achieve an antique look.

 The methods used will depend on the type of clay the bisque is made of and to what temperature it can be fired.
 In the case of red clay, glazes can be used that mature up to 1100º C, and if refractory, they can reach 1300º C. Ones that vitrify at different temperatures can be added to the same design, always firing at the same or lower temperature than the lowest used, never higher.